By Tommy H. Thomason

 I can't confirm that the prototype was designated the XTF-1W as Wikipedia currently states.
 It doesn't seem likely and Larry Webster confirmed that its history card only states TF-1 and C-1A.
 A very early (but not dated) Grumman S2F brochure describes the AEW and the COD versions as the WF-1and TF-1 respectively.
 I've also read that the aerodynamic prototype was designated WF-1, with the production airplane therefore being the WF-2.
 That's definitely bogus.

-After Grumman flight test of the aerodynamic prototype, the radome was removed, the TF/C-1 interior installed, and the aircraft utilized as a transport by NAS Quonset Point, RI.
+After Grumman flight test of the aerodynamic prototype, the radome was removed, and it was assigned to NATC for equipment tests.
+Eventually a TF/C-1 interior was installed and the aircraft utilized as a transport by NAS Quonset Point, RI.

 According to Angelo Romano, there were three other topless Tracers that were used for pilot training since field carrier landings and real carrier landings, not to mention catapult launches, were hard on the electronics, not to mention that the radar and guys in back were unnecessary for that requirement.